pai-nuneza/SymonPracticalExam/README.md

 ## Story
 An Client from Fremantle Australia wants to have a web application that manages employees and project assignments.

-Client wants to do create, update and delete employee.
+Client wants to do create, update and deactivate employee.

-Client also wants to have role for user login and only admin role can update and delete a record.
+Client also wants to have role for user login and only admin role can update and deactivate a record.

 But he wants to prioritize the core feature of the web application.